ModelCloud/GPTQModel/README.md

 - 2024-06-XX - (News)   🤗 PENDING

-## How is AutoGPTQ-NEXT different from AutoGPTQ?
+## How is GPTQModel different from AutoGPTQ?

-AutoGPTQ-NEXT is an opinionated fork/refractor of AugtoGPTQ with latest bug fixes applied, new features, better/latest model support, and a pledge from the ModelCloud.ai team and that we, along with the open-source ML community, will take every effort to bring the library up-to-date with latest advancements, model support, and bug fixes.
+GPTQModel is an opinionated fork/refractor of AugtoGPTQ with latest bug fixes applied, new features, better/latest model support, and a pledge from the ModelCloud.ai team and that we, along with the open-source ML community, will take every effort to bring the library up-to-date with latest advancements, model support, and bug fixes.

 ## Mission Statement

-We want AutoGPTQ-NEXT to be highy focused on GPTQ based quantization and target inference compatibility with HF Transformers, vLLM, and SGLang.
+We want GPTQModel to be highy focused on GPTQ based quantization and target inference compatibility with HF Transformers, vLLM, and SGLang.

 ## Major Changes vs AutoGPTQ